syncfusion/blazor-docs/src/gantt/gantt-chart/getting-started.md

 ## Mapping task fields

-The data source fields that are required to render the tasks are mapped to the Gantt Chart component using the `TaskFields` property.
+The data source fields that are required to render the tasks are mapped to the Gantt Chart component using the `GanttTaskFields` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt